… to creating—and creating with—

 Your imagination can take this adaptable, easily created material in your own personal direction.
 Visit my Teaching page for more information on how I can share the process with you.

-For the latest images from my explorations with this new art medium, follow me on Instagram @e.king.design
+For other images from my explorations with this new art medium, follow me on Instagram @e.king.design